dmijatovic/next14-mui-tailwind-theme-test/README.md

 npm i -D @tailwindcss/typography
 ```

-### RootLayout
+## RootLayout

 Root layout is server side component.
-MUI createTheme function MUST run on the client.
 You cannot call functions defined in the client only file ('use client') on the server side.
-It results in 'not a function error' from webpack.
+It results in 'not a function error' from webpack."provider" component.
-All functions that are client ONLY need to be called from the components marked with 'use client'.

-**To solve this I created RsdMuiThemeProvider component** Maybe I need to budle all this into one "provider" component.
+I am testing the follwin approach in root layout.
+These are shared functionality for all app.

+- Loading settings.json and RsdSettingsProvider centraly
+- Loading AuthProvider centrally
+- Loading SnackbarProvider centrally
+- Loading AppHeader centrally
+- Loading AppFooter centrally
+- Loading nprogress bar centrally
+- Loading Announcements centally
+- Loading CookieConsentMatomo centrally

-#### HTML head imports
+### HTML head imports

 It is possible to import css file using <link> markup

-#### No next div in the root
+### No next div in the root

 **When using layout and app folder setup there is no root div with id `__next`**.
 The styles can be applied directy to body/main.

-#### RsdSettingsProvider
+### RsdSettingsProvider

 Can be imported in RootLayout but it need to have 'use client' indication.

-#### AuthProvider
+### AuthProvider

 **Cookie can be accessed directly because layout is server side component.
 We need to refactor this part.**